 Some people shell out the money to get LASIK eye surgery, but after a few years, they have to go back to wearing eyeglasses or contact lenses.
 They probably spent thousands of dollars for this surgical procedure.
 Even if the LASIK eye surgery successfully corrected their vision for five to 10 years, at the end of the day, it was still just a temporary fix.
 Again, their impaired vision has not been cured.

 Another solution to treating impaired vision is with exercise, which is a less common method that people use.
 A healthy diet combined with regular eye exercises can literally change the way you view the world!
-How do you exactly exercise your eyes, you wonder?
+How do you exercise your eyes exactly?
+Try a few.

 Prevention is the key to protecting your eyes from UV rays.
 You have many options that can help you improve or maintain your vision.
 Remember: diet and exercise is not just for your muscles and your heart!
 They also keep your eyesight healthy and sharp.